Deforming convex projective manifolds: Generalized Cusps

-Every finite volume cusp in a complete hyperbolic manifold contains a homogeneous cusp.
 There is an equivalence relation on generalized cusps generated by the property that one cusp can be projectively embedded in another.
 Equivalent cusps have conjugate holonomy.
-One can always shrink a cusp by removing a collar from the boundary.
+One can shrink a cusp by removing a collar from the boundary.
 However sometimes one can remove a submanifold at the other end.
-For example there might by a totally geodesic codimension--1 compact submanifold in the interior of the cusp, which one could cut along.
-It simplifies matters to do this ahead of time:
+For example there might be a totally geodesic codimension--1 compact submanifold in the interior of the cusp, which one could cut along.
+It simplifies matters to do this ahead of time.